RupeshKumar4511/ML/README.md

 <br>
 Here we analyze the data and extract the relationship between different variables.
 <br>
-Here, we plot grap for visulization,
+Here, we plot graph for visulization,
 <br>
 Here, we do univariate analysis which means independent analysis on each column - mean, standard deviation, which curve is followed.
 We also do bivariate analysis which means analysis on two different column.